 Vegeta’s Scouter leapt to life again, and he was never so grateful for its technology.
-“Prince Vegeta, Princess Nataku, this is Gold Leader.
+“Prince Vegeta, Princess Nasu, this is Gold Leader.
 Please respond.”

-Nataku let him go, her aura fading and her demeanor once again detached, and tapped the side of her Scouter.
-“This is Nataku.”
+Nasu let him go, her aura fading and her demeanor once again detached, and tapped the side of her Scouter.
+“This is Nasu.”